jormunmor/doctorado/README.md

 # doctorado
 Projects from the university.
 By the moment the following projects are added:

-- JSHOP2: old missions and Arcas missions.
+- JSHOP2: Surveillance missions domain and Arcas missions domain.